Chapter 6: Introduction to Class Templates in C++

 In the first section of the book, we have learned about the basic syntax and usage of a function template.
 In this second part of the book, we will focus on the class templates.
 Class templates are an essential tool for the programmer to design classes that can work on the generic data type.
-While class templates are an excellent tool for the programmers, it is slightly complex than the function templates.
+While class templates are an excellent tool for the programmers, they are slightly more complex than function templates.
 The syntax and usage may look a bit daunting for new programmers.
 In this chapter, we will learn about how to declare and define classes with templated parameters step by step with simple examples at each step.

 In this chapter, we will cover the following topics: